elwinter/nnode/README.md

 Reference: Lagaris et al, IEEE Transactions on Neural Networks 8(5),
 p.
 987 (1998

-The main code is in nnode.py.
-Run 'nnode.py --help' for a description of usage.

-The files named 'analytical*' are the Mathematica (.nb) and Jupyter (.ipynb) notebooks used for exploring the specified ODE, and to ensure that Python code gives the same results as Mathematica code.

-The files 'ode*.py' are the python modules which implement the code required for the respective ODEs.

-The files ending in '00' are for the simple ODE used during development.

-The files ending in '01' are for the first ODE in Lagaris et al (equation (27)).

-The files ending in '02' are for the second ODE in Lagaris et al (equation (28)).  )
+Help for all programs is available using the ih command-line option.

+The program nnode1.py is used to solve 1st-order ODE IVP.
+This program can process ode00.py, lagaris01.py, and lagaris02.py.

+The program nnode2.py is used to solve 2nd-order ODE BVP.
+This program can process lagaris03bvp.py.

+The program nnode3.py is used to solve 2nd-order ODE IVP.
+This program can process lagaris03ivp.py.

+The files lagaris01.py, lagaris02.py define the code needed for problems 1 and 2 in the Lagaris et al paper.
+The files lagaris03bvp.py and lagaris03ivp.py define the BVP and IVP versions of Problem 3 in Lagaris et al. The file ode00.py is a simple 1st order ODE problem for testing nnode1.py.

 The file sigma.py provides code for the sigmoid transfer function and its derivatives.
-The corresponding .nb and .ipynb files are Jupter and Mathematica notebooks for examination of the sigmoid function, and to ensure the Python code gives the same results as Mathematica.
+The corresponding .nb and .ipynb files are Jupyter and Mathematica notebooks for examination of the sigmoid function, and to ensure the Python code gives the same results as Mathematica.

-The files scratch.* are for temporary work and testing (.nb for Mathematica, .ipynb for Jupyter).
+The file nnode1.ipynb is a detailed walkthrough of nnode1.py, explaining the algorithm and program options using several examples.

+The remaining iPython (*.ipynb) and Mathematica (*.nb) files are notebooks used for ensuring the Python and Mathematica code gives the same results.

 Eric Winter
 ewinter@stsci.edu
-2017-10-09
+2017-10-31